sbk2k1/Windows-Redirector-Service/README.md

 ## Apache Configuration

-- Install and configure Apache web server on your machine.
+- Install and configure the Apache web server on your machine.
 Refer to the Apache documentation for detailed instructions.

 - Edit the Apache configuration file (httpd.conf) and enable the necessary modules, including mod_rewrite and mod_proxy.
 Make sure the virtual host configuration is set up    properly to allow URL rewriting and proxying.

-- estart the Apache server to apply the changes.
+- Restart the Apache server to apply the changes.

 ## Running the Application